Zijia-Cheng/DrawBZ/README.md

 # DrawBZ
-Welcome to use this small program for drawing three dimensional Bulk and surface Brillouin Zones.
+Welcome to use this small program for drawing three dimensional Bulk and Surface Brillouin Zones.

 Directly download the jupyter notebook and use it!
 Require numpy and matplotlib